hvpham-yorku/project-eecs3311-quote-wall/doc/sprint0/PB.md

 ### 3. Customizable Interface ###
   - As Bart
     > I want to be able to choose how my content is displayed to me, including the size and positioning of the text.

+  - As Diana
+    > I want to be able to choose how quotes are cycled.
+Whether it is a hard change, fade, or another type of transition.

 ### 4. Soothing Imagery ###
   - As Diana